Javascript on your browser is not enabled.

 Breaking Down the Epics: Precision Over Volume

-Using AI to slice stories ensures you don't lose the overarching context of the feature.
+Using an LLM to slice stories ensures you don't lose the overarching context of the feature.
+Simply prompt your AI with the epic and your team's definition of ready (DoR), and ask it to output INVEST-compliant user stories.

 Upskilling Your Team for the AI Era